AOSC-Archive/miscdoc/deploykit/01-prd/001-main.md

 AOSC OS has a long history of manual installation, like Arch Linux or Gentoo.
 However, manual installation is considered unfriendly for new users, especially when some distributions like Ubuntu have much smoother installation experience.
-Therefore, the community decided to create a friendly installer program, under the name `DeployKit`, or sometimes `aoscdk`.
+Therefore, the community decided to create a friendly installer program, under the name `DeployKit` or `aoscdk-rs`.

 ## Working Environment